fbpx Housing FAQ | University of West Alabama Skip to main content

 • The host resident must be present in the room and/or in the common area with the guest at all times while the guest is in the room or common area, even for those buildings with outside entrances.

 • Residents are held responsible for the actions of their guests; so, it is very important that you do not let your guest(s) travel in your residence hall without you.
-You will be held responsible for your guests’ actions, even if you are not escorting your guest.
+You will be held responsible for your guests’ actions, even if you are not escorting your guests.
 If you do not want to be held responsible for the actions of your guests, you should not have guests.

 • Children under 10 years of age must be escorted by a parent/ legal guardian at all times.

-• Children under 3 years of age are not permitted in the residence halls or university apartments except on Move-In Day and during official open house events.
+• Children under 3 years of age are not permitted in the residence halls or university apartments except on Move-in Day and during official open house events.

 How many guests can I have at a time?